roeszler/kapthol/README.md

 Acknowledging the scope of the project and beginner nature of my skills as a coder in html / css, I originally considered starting the design with a mobile interface and scaling it up with media queries to a desktop version.

-With my focus to learn the process of html / css design, and the innate relative simplicity of mobile sites, I found it easier to focus on a desktop version initially, then simplifying it into a mobile interface using media queries.
+With my focus to learn the process of html / css design and the innate simplicity of mobile sites, I found it easier to focus on a desktop version, then simplifying it into a mobile interface using media queries.
 ### Wireframes
-Contained in the Wireframes section of the [4-skeleton.md](docs/ucd/4-skeleton.md) documentation is a visualisation of the layout and colouring intended for the site.
+Contained in the Wireframes section of the [skeleton.md](docs/ucd/4-skeleton.md) documentation is a visualisation of the layout and colouring intended for the site.

 The wireframes are intended to convey :
 - An indication of the various elements and positions of these in relation to each other